connervieira/Assassin/README.md

 ### Attention Monitoring

-Assassin can monitor the time spend actively driving, and optionally display an alert when a threshold has been broken, and prompt the driver to take a break.
+Assassin can monitor the time spent actively driving, and optionally display an alert when a threshold has been broken to prompt the driver to take a break.

 ### Bluetooth Threat Defense